-Unlike many other foreign legal regimes, Labor Standard Act of Korea (LSA) requires the employer of five or more employees to establish a just cause for a dismissal and any other disciplinary actions.
-In other words, the employment is not “at-will” in Korea.
-(Note: There is a legal concept of no fault dismissal based on the managerial hardship under the LSA, which requires very strict requirements to execute.
+Unlike many other foreign legal regimes, Labor Standard Act of Korea (LSA) requires the employer having five or more employees to establish a just cause in order to exercise dismissal and any other disciplinary actions.
+In other words, employment is not “at-will” in Korea.
+(Note: There is a legal concept of no-fault dismissal based on the managerial hardship under the LSA, which requires very strict requirements to execute.
 This will be the subject of our upcoming article)

 More importantly, this is the case even when the employee working in Korea agrees in his employment contract that the Korean labor law does not apply.
-That is because the Private International Act of Korea which provides the general principles for the choice of law in Korea enables every Korean and foreign employee working in Korea to enjoy the very protections under the mandatory rules of the Korean labor law.
+That is because the Private International Act of Korea which provides the general principles for the choice of law enables every Korean and foreign employee working in Korea to enjoy the protections under the mandatory rules of the Korean labor law.

-Then What is the Just Cause for Dismissal in Korea?
+What is the Just Cause for Dismissal in Korea?

-This means the provisions of employment rules or contract are not decisive.
-Even though the employer’s rules of employment or employment contract explicitly states that certain types of breach of contract by an employee shall result in an immediate dismissal, that dismissal is still subject to the judicial review for the finding of the just cause.
+This means the provisions of employment rules or labor contract are not decisive.
+Even though the employer’s rules of employment or employment contract explicitly states that certain types of breach of contract by an employee shall result in immediate dismissal, that dismissal is still subject to the judicial review for the finding of the just cause.